-Requirement Evidence Collect evidence of the education and employment placements Providers must collect evidence of the placements the participant completed: Education placement Image: Im Upload evidence to ESSWeb better evidence.
-Providers must upload evidence to ESSWeb to support a claim.

-Requirement Evidence Enter information about the placement into ESSWeb To claim an outcome using documentary evidence: Select the available outcome fee from the Available Payments screen Complete the statement that the fee is claimable
+Requirement Evidence Collect evidence of the education and Providers must collect evidence of the placements the participant completed: employment Education placement placements Written statement from the training institution Certification from the institution that the qualification was awarded to the participant Employment placement Copies of payslips covering the entire outcome period Signed and dated written statement or email from the employer or participant Note: the use of digital signatures is acceptable File notes, if the Department is satisfied the provider could not reasonably get better evidence.
+Upload evidence to ESSWeb Providers must upload evidence to ESSWeb to support a claim.
+Enter information about the placement into ESSWeb ■ To claim an outcome using documentary evidence: Select the available outcome fee from the Available Payments screen Complete the statement that the fee is claimable